Azure/ALZ-Bicep/docs/wiki/CustomerUsage.md

 param parTelemetryOptOut bool = true
 ```

-The default value will be **"False"**, but by changing this to **"True"** and saving this file, when you deploy this module either via PowerShell or AzureCLI, the section below will be ignored
+The default value is `false`, but by changing the parameter value `true` and saving this file, when you deploy this module either via PowerShell, Azure CLI, or as part of a pipeline the module deployment below will be ignored and therefore telemetry will not be tracked.

 ```bicep
 // Optional Deployment for Customer Usage Attribution